 This thesis is devoted to the study of exciton-polaritons, which are quasi-particles that emerge in the semiconductor microcavity in the strong coupling regime of excitons and photons.
-One of the interesting properties of polaritons is their ability macroscopic coherent state, known as polariton condensate.
-The thesis focuses on examining the spin and vorticity of the polariton condensate confined in two types of non-resonant optical traps (static and rotating).
+One of the interesting properties of polaritons is their ability to form macroscopic coherent state, known as polariton condensate.
+The thesis focuses on examining the spin and vorticity of the polariton condensate confined in two types of non-resonant optical traps: static and rotating.

-We reveal that the spin of the condensate in the static annular trap is significantly influenced by the excitation laser characteristics (power and polarisation) as well as by the size of the optical trap.
-We show that the process of optical orientation (acquisition of the spin state from the excitation) dictates the spin dynamics for circular polarisation of the pump laser.
-While for linear one, the spin of the condensate is pinned to the sample-dependent in-plane effective magnetic field that is caused by the strain-induced sample birefringence.
-However, polariton interactions can destabilise the spin of the condensate for linear pump polarisation just above the condensation threshold (or for a smaller optical trap), resulting in its stochastic flips and the zero integrated degree of the polarisation of the condensate emission.
+It is revealed that the spin of the condensate in the static annular trap is significantly influenced by the characteristics of the excitation laser (power and polarisation) as well as the size of the optical trap.
+The process of optical orientation (acquiring the spin state from the excitation) is demonstrated to dictate the spin dynamics for the circular polarisation of the pump laser.
+Conversely, for linear polarisation, the spin of the condensate is found to be constrained by the in-plane effective magnetic field defined by the excitation position on the sample and induced by strain-related birefringence.
+However, the stability of the condensate's spin for linear pump polarisation just above the condensation threshold (or with a smaller optical trap) is disrupted by polariton interactions, resulting in stochastic spin flips and a zero integrated degree of polarisation of condensate emission.

-In contrast, for the elliptical optical trap, in case of elliptical traps we find out that the sample birefringent field can be overcame by the interplay of the cavity TE-TM splitting and the elliptical condensate distribution.
+In contrast, for the elliptical optical trap, it is shown that the sample birefringent field can be overcome by the interplay of the cavity TE-TM splitting and the elliptical condensate distribution.
 It results in the condensate adopting a definite linear polarisation directed along the short axis of the ellipse.
-We demonstrate the all-optical control over the angle of the linear polarisation of the condensate emission.
-Moreover, we investigate the two coupled elliptical condensates and discover the distinctive coupling regimes depending on their mutual orientation and separation distance.
+The all-optical control over the azimuthal angle of linear polarisation of the condensate emission is demonstrated.
+Furthermore, an investigation of the two coupled elliptical condensates reveals distinctive coupling regimes based on their mutual orientation and separation distance.

-Further, we introduce a novel approach for rotation the excitation pattern at GHz frequency, which is achieved by the beating note of two frequency-detuned and shaped laser beams.
-By recreating the elliptical profile used for the linear polarisation control and rotating it at GHz frequency, we uncover the fundamental regime of the optically driven spin precession previously unseen in polariton condensates.
-This spin precession occurs only in resonance with the internal condensate self-induced precession and features a striking spin coherence of at least 170 ns.
+Further, a novel approach for rotation of the excitation pattern for polaritons at GHz frequency is introduced.
+It is achieved by the beating note of two frequencydetuned and shaped laser beams.
+By recreating the elliptical profile used for the linear polarisation control and rotating it at GHz frequency, the fundamental regime of the optically driven spin precession previously unseen in polariton condensates is discovered.
+This spin precession occurs only in resonance with the internal condensate self-induced precession and features a striking coherence of at least 170 ns.

-Finally, we reveal that increasing the rotating trap size gives rise to the vortex forming in the condensate for the narrow range of stirring frequencies from 1 to 4 GHz.
-The winding of the phase in the vortex corotates with the optical trap, which is analogous to the famous "Rotating Bucket" experiment with conventional superfluids.
+Finally, it is shown that increasing the rotating trap size gives rise to the vortex forming in the condensate for the narrow range of stirring frequencies from 1 to 4 GHz.
+The winding of the phase in the vortex corotates with the optical trap, akin to the famous "rotating bucket" experiment with conventional superfluids.

-Overall, our findings demonstrate the wast possibilities of the control on the spin and vortex degree of freedom in polarito ndensate and showcase the rich physics of the studied system.
-Additionally, the results could benefit the application of polaritons in analogue and quantum computing and spinoptronics.
+Overall, the obtained results demonstrate the vast possibilities of the control on the spin and vortex degree of freedom in polariton condensate and showcase the rich physics of the studied system.
+These findings could benefit the application of polaritons in analogue and quantum computing and spinoptronics.